How to Handle Emotional Blackmail in a Relationship

 9. Controlling what you do

 One of the most evident signals of emotional blackmail is the control they impose.
-If they were to lose it, they might lose everything they are gaining from you.
+If they were to lose it, they might lose everything they gain from you.

 Therefore they will use fear, obligation, threats, and guilt to make sure you follow and obey.

-Susan Forward and Donna Fraizer have identified six stages of emotional blackmail:
+According to Susan Forward and Donna Fraizer of ‘Emotional Blackmail,’ emotional blackmail happens in a cycle.
+But they have identified six stages of emotional blackmail:

 1. Demand

 The person states more or less explicitly a request.
-Often they phrase it, so it seems they are showing concern about you.
-However, it is their attempt to control you through seemingly caring for you.
+Often they phrase it so it seems they are showing concern about you.
+However, they attempt to control you by seemingly caring for you.

 2. Resistance

-Since this is something you are not inclined to provide, as it is often quite an unreasonable demand, you refuse.
+Since this is something you are not inclined to provide, you refuse, as it is often quite an unreasonable demand.
 Your resistance could be direct or implied, like “forgetting” to do what they asked.

 3. Pressure